luismiguelcasadodiaz/inception/learnings/PHP_FPM_learnings.md

 ```

-This is the reason why i used `exec`.
+This is the reason why I used `exec`.
 The exec command replaces the current shell process with the command you specify.
 The current shell's PID is taken over by the new command.

 ```sh